Doubly infinite residual neural networks: a diffusion process approach: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to an Associate Editor and three anonymous Referees for all their constructive comments, corrections, and suggestions which improved remarkably the paper.
+Stefano Favaro is also affiliated to IMATI-CNR ``Enrico Magenes" (Milan, Italy).
 Stefano Favaro received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
 Stefano Favaro gratefully acknowledge the financial support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza'' grant 2018-2022.